jkeohan/rctr-2-14-22/w04d06/controlled-uncontrolled-forms.md

 - the **location** field on AirBnB
 - a [password field](https://4vlg9.csb.app/)

-Depending on what characters you type, or the sequence of characters, there is some immediate response to the input.
+The behavior is to actively capture the input => perform some action => and return some result in response to the input.

 #### Uncontrolled